 - Is getting fevers a lot, even if they only last a few hours each night.

 - Has a chronic medical problem, such as heart disease, cancer, lupus, or sickle cell disease.

 Visit the Emergency Room

 If your child experiences any of these symptoms:

-- Seizures (can occur in children with fevers at 105 degrees Fahrenheit or higher)
+- Seizures (can occur in children with fevers at 105° F or higher).

-- Temperature between 99 -100 degrees generally are not cause for concern.
+- Temperatures between 99 -100° F generally are not cause for concern.
 This can be normal temperature variation during the day and can be monitored at home until evaluated by your doctor.

-- Fevers of 100.4 to 103 degrees should be discussed with your child’s provider.
-They will help determine next steps.
+- Fevers of 100.4 to 103° F should be discussed with your child’s provider.
+The provider will help determine next steps.

-- High child fevers of 104 degrees or higher that quickly come down to 100 or 101 degrees with the treatment measures described are also generally not serious and can wait until morning, unless your child is 3 months or younger.
+- High child fevers of 104° F or higher, that quickly come down to 100 or 101° with the treatment measures described, are also generally not serious and can wait until morning, unless your child is 3 months or younger.

 Editor's Note: This article was originally published on , and was last reviewed on .